 Wherever possible, Gwen and her team seek interim payments so clients can receive rehabilitation and care, or move into suitable accommodation, while they are waiting for the case to be concluded.

-A settlement of £2,175,000 for a man who suffered a brain injury after having a stroke because of dangerous working practices.
-In addition, the man will receive annual lifetime payments that increase as his needs change.
+- A settlement of £2,175,000 for a man who suffered a brain injury after having a stroke because of dangerous working practices.

 Gwen is a member of The Law Society as a Clinical Negligence Panel Member, Headway (the Brain Injury Association), Child Brain Injury Trust, UK Acquired Brain Injury Forum and the Association of Personal Injury Lawyers (APIL).